Bird Island, Seychelles

-Since 1967 it has been privately owned by a Seychellois accountant named Guy Savy.
-Conservation measures have taken place such protection of birdlife and hawksbill turtle nesting sites, the eradication of feral rats and rabbits and the translocation of a population of Seychelles sunbird.
+Since 1967 the island has been privately owned by a Seychellois accountant named Guy Savy.
+Conservation measures have taken place such as protection of birdlife and hawksbill turtle nesting sites, eradication of feral rats and rabbits, and translocation of a population of Seychelles sunbird.

 Bird Island is named in honour of its spectacular colony of around 700,000 pairs of sooty tern that nest on the island.
 The birds arrive from late March, laying eggs in May and remaining until October before leaving the island.
-Another phenomenon especially in October to December arises from the geographical location of Bird Island on the northern edge of the Seychelles Bank.
-This means it is the first landfall for migratory Eurasian birds and Seychelles Bird Records Committee has recorded here many species new to the country.
+Another phenomenon especially in October to December arises from the geographical location of Bird Island on the northern edge of the Seychelles Bank. making it the first landfall for migratory Eurasian birds; the Seychelles Bird Records Committee has recorded many species new to the country here.

-The world's biggest and heaviest free roaming tortoise Esmeralda lives on this island.
+The world's biggest and heaviest free-roaming tortoise, Esmeralda, lives on the island.
 It weighs over 670 pounds (304kg) and is thought to be as much as 170 years old.
-Esmeralda was named by Lyall Watson, the famous botanist/zoologist and author of Supernature.
+Esmeralda was named by Lyall Watson.